Network Development and Skill Building of Agriculture Service Providers for an Inclusive and Food Secure New Hampshire

 Accomplishments:

 A series of open forum calls were scheduled with each event having strong participation from individuals across a number of organizations as well as good geographic coverage.
-All meetings begin with the sharing of the community agreements and conclude with open space for anyone in the network to share updates and resources.
-To aid those who could not attend, we have a note taker and share back notes and resources both via email and post to our webpage.
+The list of events, dates and topics is copied at the bottom of this milestone.
+All meetings began with the sharing of the community agreements and concluded with open space for anyone in the network to share updates and resources.
+To aid those who could not attend, we had a note taker and shared back notes and resources both via email and post to our webpage.
 This is in an effort to make information and resources readily available and accessible.

 Our first call was to address confusion and a knowledge gap around funding and grant opportunities.
 With so many new staff across the state, many reported to us their desire for better understanding or one-stop shop listing out all opportunities.
 We organized the call with two goals in mind.
 To one, help service providers understand what grants and funding opportunities exist so they can help their clients access these, and two to create a written published resource to persist after the call was finished.
 During this process and in planning calls with partners, we learned of a resource page on the NH Food Alliance website dedicated to funding opportunities.
 Having learned they already maintain and add to a grants opportunity page, we decided not to recreate the wheel, but to work with that group to improve their site so it has more utility to farmers.
 We also asked the site manager to add additional agriculture production-focused grant opportunities that were not already on their page.
 The site was originally organized for food system-level funding with limited opportunities specific to production agriculture.
 A thirteen-page shared google sheet was also created, briefly summarizing all known grant opportunities.